 For a typical wage earner or solopreneur, taxes aren’t particularly difficult.
 So why the dread and fear?
-Understanding taxes is a palatable alternative to the common fear of them.
+Understanding taxes is a palatable alternative to fearing them outright.

 The math isn’t complicated.
 Taxes rely mainly on addition and subtraction, and most software programs even remove that burden.

-The overall chance of being audited by the IRS stands at less than one percent, so for most people, that falls into the not-in-my-lifetime category.
+The overall chance of being audited by the IRS stands at less than 1 percent, so for most people, that falls into the not-in-my-lifetime category.
 Yet tax anxiety remains real and prevalent.
-Understanding your taxes is one step in reducing your anxiety.
+Understanding taxes is one step in reducing your anxiety.

 It can also help reduce your tax burden.
 A win-win for sure.
 Here are three important things to consider: